The Best Credit Cards for Budget Hotels

 2. Hilton HHonors Card From American Express

 Hilton is another good example of a brand with both luxury and budget properties.
 With free breakfast, free Internet service, and free local phone calls, redeeming points for a night at one of their Hampton Inns will cost you less money than an award night at a Hilton, which charges extra for each of these amenities.
 The standard HHonors card from American Express, with no annual fee, offers 40,000 points as a sign-up bonus.
 The HHonors Surpass version of this card has a $75 annual fee with a sign-up bonus of 60,000 points.
 With both cards, members will earn three points per dollar for most purchases, with six points earned on purchases from supermarkets, drug stores, gas stations, and telecommunications companies.
 An exceptional nine points per dollar is earned from purchases at one of their hotels.
 Awards start at 7,500 points, which is reasonable considering that they are earned at least three times as fast as with other cards.

-3. Marriott Rewards Visa Card From Chase (Expired)
+3. Marriott Rewards Visa Card From Chase

 This is another hotel rewards card that gets new applicants off to a good start with a generous sign-up bonus.
 New cardholders will receive 30,000 bonus points as well as two additional free night stay certificates which are valid at any of their category 1-4 hotels.
 After that, card members will earn one point for each dollar spent, with three points earned at Marriott properties.
 Award nights start at 7,500 points, although they do offer PointSavers awards for as little as 6,000 points.
 Their budget brands include Residence Inn, Fairfield Inn & Suites, TownePlace Suites, SpringHill suites, and Courtyard by Marriott.
 There is a $45 annual fee for this card that is waived the first year.

-Sorry, this offer is no longer available
+Sorry, this offer is currently unavailable